dmd-program/art-design-course-resources/animation.md

      Make a storyboard! \(Even if you use stick figures\).
 This helps you plan your shots and visualize things.
 Don't forget to number your scenes and shots.

-    This is a great place to decide on your aspect ratio \(tradtionally 16:9 but it depends on your distribution format and creative goals).
+    This is a great place to decide on your aspect ratio \(traditionally 16:9 but it depends on your distribution format and creative goals).

    * [Storyboarding for film and animation](https://www.youtube.com/watch?v=RQsvhq28sOI)
    * [Storyboard Templates](https://boords.com/storyboard-template)